sakshiP-27/Ecommerce_project/docs/install_guide.md

 This is for someone cloning the repo for the first time.

-## Option A — Docker (recommended)
+## Option A : Docker

 ### What you need
-- Docker Desktop installed and actually running (whale icon in the system tray)
+- Docker Desktop installed and actually running
 - Git

 ### Steps